openframeworks/ofSite/_docs/graphics/ofPixels_.markdown

 _description: _

-crop to a new width and height, this reallocates memory.
+This crops the pixels to a new width and height.
+As a word of caution this reallocates memory and can be a bit expensive if done a lot.